alexshtf/alexshtf.github.io/_posts/2026-02-01-Spectrum-Interpretation.md

 All steps share the same matrix $${\boldsymbol A}$$ as their weights, just like recurrent neural networks share weights in each recurrent step.

-Intuitively, the smallest eigenvalue is the simplest function, the second smallest is slightly more expressive, the third is a bit more, and so on.
-But this intuition can be deceiving - since the largest eigenvalue is **not** the most expressive function of $${\boldsymbol A}$$.
+Intuitively, as we move from $$\lambda_1$$ upward, the function becomes more and more expressive.
+But it is tempting (and wrong) to conclude that the largest eigenvalue is the most expressive function of $${\boldsymbol A}$$.
 Indeed, we can construct a "mirror-image" of the above process if we order the eigenvalues in decreasing order.
-So what should be, from intuitive standpoint, the most expressive function?
-As we already saw, it's the middle eigenvalue.
+In practice, the richest behavior tends to come from the middle of the spectrum, as we saw in the plots.

 Again, we can think of this process as a kind of a repeated "game".
 This time there is only one player.
 In each turn the player aims to minimize their cost, but their "strategy" $${\boldsymbol u}$$ in each turn becomes more and more restricted - they must try something "different", or orthogonal to, the strategies they chose in the previous turns.